Toyota Corolla Cross: Taiwan

+The facelifted Corolla Cross was launched in Taiwan on 1 October 2024, with seven variants: Petrol Luxury, Petrol Premium, Petrol GR Sport, Hybrid Luxury, Hybrid Premium, Hybrid Flagship and Hybrid GR Sport.

 Thailand

 The Corolla Cross for the Thai market was launched on 9 July 2020.
-It was initially offered in 1.8 Sport, Hybrid Smart, Hybrid Premium and Hybrid Premium Safety grade levels.
-The Hybrid Premium Safety grade is equipped with Toyota Safety Sense.
+It was initially offered in 1.8 Sport, Hybrid Smart, Hybrid Premium and Hybrid Premium Safety trim levels.
+The Hybrid Premium Safety trim is equipped with Toyota Safety Sense.
 In September 2021, the Corolla Cross is given the Modellista accessories package on top of existing variants in Thailand.
-The GR Sport grade was released in November 2021 with a redesigned front fascia.
-The base Sport grade was replaced by Sport Plus grade in late November 2022.
+The GR Sport trim was released in November 2021 with a redesigned front fascia.
+The base Sport trim was replaced by Sport Plus trim in late November 2022.

+The facelifted Corolla Cross was launched in Thailand on 8 February 2024, with four variants: Sport Plus, HEV Premium, HEV Premium Luxury and HEV GR Sport.

 Vietnam

 The Corolla Cross for the Vietnamese market was launched on 5 August 2020.
-It is offered in 1.8 G, 1.8 V and 1.8 Hybrid grade levels.
-The 1.8 V and 1.8 Hybrid grades are equipped with Toyota Safety Sense.
+It is offered in 1.8 G, 1.8 V and 1.8 Hybrid trim levels.
+The 1.8 V and 1.8 Hybrid trim levels are equipped with Toyota Safety Sense.
+The facelifted Corolla Cross was launched on 6 May 2024 with two variants available: V and HEV.